Filing Your First Business Tax Return

 Keep records of your EIN and other documents related to your business legal situation, including your application for state registration of your business legal type.

 Understanding Your Business Tax Return

 Review business tax changes for the current year so you know what kinds of activities you might want to include on your tax return.

 Sometime soon after you start a business, spend some time reviewing the documents you will need to file your business taxes.
 Even if you have a tax preparer do your business tax return, you should know how it all fits together and what information you will need to provide.

 You will need to know your business type so you know which business tax return to file.
-Review this article about how business types pay business taxes so you will know how to file your business tax return.
+Learn how various business types pay business taxes so you will know how to file your business tax return.

 Most small businesses file a Schedule C to report business income and expenses.
 Schedule C is filed along with the business owner's personal tax return.
 Review and understand Schedule C, noting the information required.

-Within Schedule C, for businesses with products, is the calculation of Cost of Goods Sold.
-If your business buys products for resale or manufactures products, understanding Cost of Goods Sold can help you prepare for this calculation.
+Within Schedule C, for businesses with products, is the calculation of the cost of goods sold.
+If your business buys products for resale or manufactures products, understanding the cost of goods sold can help you prepare for this calculation.

 As you look at your business tax documents, be sure to include Schedule SE, the calculation for self-employment tax.
 Business owners are required to pay Social Security and Medicare tax based on the profits of their business.
 If you are self-employed, you will need to complete this form and include the tax amount on your personal income taxes.